Jean198/identity-app/README.md

 ### Challenges I had
--When I first read the task, the use of REGEX was the first thing I thought of for string validation, but as I kept reading the task, I realised that maybe REGEX is not the option for this task!
+- When I first read the task, the use of REGEX was the first thing I thought of for string validation, but as I kept reading the task, I realised that maybe REGEX is not the option for this task!
 I had to do some recap for Javascript classes, and spent some time trying to figure out the best way to parse the string.

 - The use of the word "class" in the task has been a bit confusing for me.
 I could maybe have understood the task quickly if I was asked to implement a "function" !.

--The url-parse extracts the scheme with colon(:), so for simplicity, I made the valid scheme *visma-identity:*
+- The url-parse extracts the scheme with colon(:), so for simplicity, I made the valid scheme *visma-identity:*

 ### Improvements that can be made
--Maybe a parameter for identifying the user could be added to the string(ex: visma-identity://login?source=severa&userId=123).
+- Maybe a parameter for identifying the user could be added to the string(ex: visma-identity://login?source=severa&userId=123).
 Right now there is no way to identify who wants to login.

 ## Development tools